8. Capacitor Discharge Bonder (2026)

 Kanthal A-1 (FeCrAl): ~1500°C

-Copper (Cu): 1085°C
+Copper (Cu): 1083°C

 Solder Tin (Sn): ~232°C

 The tinned copper wire will soften and melt its surface coating at a much lower temperature than the Kanthal will even begin to soften.
+The brass anvil will remain well below its melting point because

 The Welding Process: